erikjuhani/umbrellajs/packages/machine/README.md

 # @umbrellajs/machine - State Machine

-State Machine's are usually used to data storage and mutation of data by state change.
+State Machine's are usually used to mutate data by state change and transition.
-This implementation of "Infinite/Finite" State Machine tries to be as minimal and easy to use as possible.
+This implementation of State Machine tries to be as minimal and easy to use as possible with data storage capabilities.

 ## Features